 FOR IMMEDIATE RELEASE

-The purpose of the bridge replacement is to address existing deficiencies of the Route 252 (Palmer’s Mill Road) bridge and provide increased span length to accommodate Aqua Pennsylvania’s future spillway improvement project.
+Work began in January 2019 to address existing deficiencies on the Route 252 (Palmers Mill Road) bridge and provide increased span length to accommodate Aqua Pennsylvania’s future spillway improvement project.

 J.D.
-Eckman, Inc., of Atglen, Chester County is the general contractor on the $13.3 million project, which is financed with 100 percent state funds.
+Eckman, Inc., of Atglen, Chester County is the general contractor on the project, which is financed with 100 percent state funds.

-Motorists can check conditions on more than 40,000 roadway miles by visiting www.511PA.com.
+Motorists can check conditions on more than 40,000 roadway miles, including color-coded winter conditions on 2,900 miles, by visiting www.511PA.com.
 511PA, which is free and available 24 hours a day, provides traffic delay warnings, weather forecasts, traffic speed information and access to more than 1,000 traffic cameras.